 Navigate to “Pages > Add New” and add the title of the page, in this case let’s name it “Home”.
 Click on the Toogle Block Inserter (blue “+” sign) and click the “Patterns > Explore”.
 Here you’ll find all available page and block patterns you can use for creating pages.

-In the example below we recreate the home page of the Travel Demo by inserting the whole page block:
+In the example below we recreate the home page of the demo by inserting the whole page block:

 Of course, you can create your home page by adding and customizing various block patterns as demonstrated below:

 The same way you can create any other page, by adding complete page blocks or adding block patterns one by one.
 I’d recommend creating a couple pages and adding some content first before setting up the Header/Menu and Footer part.

 Built-in CSS classes↑ Back to top